robertmartin8/MachineLearningStocks/README.md

 ---

-For more content like this, check out my academic blog at [reasonabledeviations.science/](https://reasonabledeviations.science/).
-Who knows, you may find some more hints about how to improve returns.
+For more content like this, check out my academic blog at [reasonabledeviations.science/](https://reasonabledeviations.science).